mustakshif/Asri/README.md

 * 🧊 Glassmorphism introduced, enhancing the visual hierarchy.
 * 💫 Lively effects added appropriately, enriching the interaction experience.
 * 🚀 High level of performance maintained.
-* ↕️ Applied system scrollbar on macOS, which can be hidden automatically and reduce visual interference.
-* 🚥 Position of traffic lights on macOS adjusted, optimizing the layout rhythm.

-  * ❗️ You will need to restart the application after switching to another theme to restore the traffic light to its default position.
 * ...

 ## How to use